Steam engine: Piston steam engines

-The first commercially successful engine that could transmit continuous power to a machine was the atmospheric engine, invented by Thomas Newcomen around 1712.
+The first commercially successful engine that could transmit continuous power to a machine was the atmospheric engine (or "fire engine"), invented by Thomas Newcomen around 1712.
 (Note: Landes refers to Thurston's definition of an engine and Thurston's calling Newcomen's the "first true engine".)
 It improved on Savery's steam pump, using a piston as proposed by Papin.
 Newcomen's engine was relatively inefficient, and mostly used for pumping water.
 It worked by creating a partial vacuum by condensing steam under a piston within a cylinder.
 It was employed for draining mine workings at depths originally impractical using traditional means, and for providing reusable water for driving waterwheels at factories sited away from a suitable "head".
 Water that passed over the wheel was pumped up into a storage reservoir above the wheel.

 In 1780 James Pickard patented the use of a flywheel and crankshaft to provide rotative motion from an improved Newcomen engine.

 In 1720, Jacob Leupold described a two-cylinder high-pressure steam engine.
 The invention was published in his major work "Theatri Machinarum Hydraulicarum".
 The engine used two heavy pistons to provide motion to a water pump.
 Each piston was raised by the steam pressure and returned to its original position by gravity.
 The two pistons shared a common four-way rotary valve connected directly to a steam boiler.